 If you do not know which tools to use for the different activities, or what the differences are between them, you may read more about tools below:

 Blogger is a free tool for creating blogs, and it is freely accessible on the Internet.
 The tool has many functions for graphical design, and also for including different types of content such as video and audio.
 In other words, the tool is well suited for students who want to do more than just produce text.

 WordPress is a tool for creating blogs.
 The primary difference between this tool and Blogger is their different levels of sophistication.
 Whereas Blogger is very easy to use, WordPress is a little more complicated but also provides more options.
 WordPress is more common in the business world than Blogger, which may motivate the students to learn to use it.
-Ask the Centre for Teaching Development and Digital Media to create a teaching blog on the WordPress platform.

 It is preferable that students experience a connection between teaching activities and activities on the blog.
 This may be achieved by making it clear how and why blogs are used in the course, for instance by using a blog as an academic resource at the beginning of the semester and for feedback on specific assignments later.
 It may also be achieved if you as a teacher prioritise being present on the blog, for instance by giving systematic feedback on the work posted by students as comments on the students’ blog posts.